ymolists/website/src/routes/docs/index.md

 Workspaces are highly customizable and can be pre-configured and optimized on both a team/project as well as an individual/developer level.
 From themes to extensions developers have full control.
 Workspaces work with all major git hosting platforms including GitHub, GitLab and Bitbucket.

-Leveraging the power of the cloud Gitpod provisions **blazingly fast, ephemeral and secure development environments**.
+Leveraging the power of the cloud Gitpod provisions **blazingly fast, ephemeral and secure developer environments**.

 ### ⚡ Fast